sjt4825/MCA-2022/README.md

 # Week 9
 For week 9 we had to choose 3 tracks then create a spectrogram, Mel Frequency Cepstral Coefficients (MFCC), and a chromagram for each track.
 We then had to use Python Notebook to cretate histograms for each of these.

 For my 3 chosen tracks I chose a studio recording, a live concert recording and then an acoustic version of a song.
 The live concert recording has a lot of extra crowd noise which the studio recording of the first track does not have.
 The acoustic version has a lot less going on in it as it is only an electric guitar and a voice for the most part.
-COnsidering all this i would expect the histograms to be quite different to each other.
+Considering all this i would expect the histograms to be quite different to each other.

 ## Track 1 Histogram
 ![Track 1 histogram](data/Week%204/Pitch%20Histogram.png)